-- Print out and hand out the Decision Making 101 worksheet on pages 11-12. - Go through completed Decision Making 101 worksheet example on page 10. - Work through a real problem together.
-Discuss the steps as a group, using the worksheet on page 11-12. - Define a specific problem/scenario for each individual. see page 14-16 scenarios for some ideas. - Assignment is for them to apply the model using the page 11 worksheet and submit for feedback. - Email Decision Making 101 basics.pdf to everyone. - Email Decision Making101.pdf to anyone interested in appendix with more tools and helps.
+- Print out and hand out the Decision Making 101 worksheets from decisionmaking101.com. - Go through completed Decision Making 101 worksheet example on page 10.
+(DM101 basics page 7) - Work through a real problem together.
+Discuss the steps as a group, using the worksheet page 1 or 3. - Define a specific problem/scenario for each individual. see page 14-16 scenarios for some ideas. - Assignment is for them to apply the model using the worksheet and submit for feedback. - Tell them to check decisionmaking101.com for more resources.